Caleidoscopio Vol. 1 No. 2: The Dream of Digital Reason?

 - Dialogue versus AI soliloquy: the absence of intercorporeal presence in generative systems;

-- Artefacts and operational images in multimodal AI: media theory perspectives on making versus showing;
+- Arte(f)acts and operational images in multimodal AI: media theory perspectives on making versus showing;

-- Call for papers: until March 15
+- Call for papers: until 15 March

-- Notification to authors: late April
+- Notification of decisions to authors: end of April

 - Publication: July 2026

-- Issue Editors: José Gomes Pinto | Universidade Lusófona and Alexander Gerner | Universidade Lusófona.
+- Issue editors: José Gomes Pinto | Lusófona University and Alexander Gerner | Lusófona University.

 Related Courses